Career and Technical Education Program Expansion

 Overview

-Digital Media and Design is one of five Career and Technical Education programs in the Com Arts Division at College of Lake County.
-While the program enjoyed stable enrollment over the past ten years, when I joined the division in 2019, I identified expanding DMD as one of our top strategic priorities.
+Under my leadership, we have expanded enrollments in our Career and Technical Education programs in the Com Arts Division at College of Lake County by 60% over four years, with a focus on launching new certificates in three areas: Live Entertainment Production, Digital Media and Design, and a new program in development focused on Audio Video Technology.
 This work has been part of my larger effort to reconfigure our Fields of Interest to better align both with the Illinois Pathways Initiative, but also to provide clearer career and transfer pathways for students interested in the arts and media.

 Project Scope